nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 Results
 =======

-The following tables collect a summary of results obtained when coexistence tests are run for different Wi-Fi operating bands, antenna configurations and Wi-Fi modes.
+The following tables collect a summary of results obtained when coexistence tests are run for different Wi-Fi operating bands, antenna configurations, and Wi-Fi modes.
 The tests are run with the test setup inside an RF shield box.
 Therefore, the results are representative and might change with adjustments in the test setup.